cjspj/VM_SIEM_Lab/README.md

 -  On the terminal find the ip address associated with the VM
 -  use command: ip addr
--  and replace the node names and IP values with the corresponding names and IP addresses
+-  replace the node names and IP values with the corresponding names and IP addresses
 -  save modified buffer and exit
 ________________________________________________________________________________________________________________________________________________________________________________________________________________
 #  Generate install files